nachthammer/titanite-bytecode-c/README.md

 ## Guideline

+### Invariants

+When adding a new statement make sure that

+1. after a statement is finished executing the stack should be as tall as before.

 ### Specify why adding a dependency.

 We want to pollute are files as little as possible.
 This means, if you add a header file for the first time in the c file from the standard c library, write down why you added it.